-When working with Support or when investigating issues, it may be necessary to gather logging from certain components in order to diagnose the root cause.
+When working with Support or when investigating issues, it may be necessary to gather logging from certain components in order to diagnose a root cause.

 Please review the below solutions for instructions on gathering these logs.